Showing content for section Overview

 You’ll learn how to develop online and offline digital projects and code innovative, interactive content for marketing and data-sharing purposes – ranging from websites to mobile applications to AR, VR, and wearables.
 You’ll also study how emerging technologies, such as artificial intelligence (AI), the Internet of Things (IoT), and extended reality (XR), are transforming the way we interact with technology.

 This course can prepare you for entrepreneurship if you want to start your own business, or learn about industry from the inside by going on a placement.
 Our strong industry focus ensures your technologies, techniques and competencies are always up-to-date.

 After this course, you'll transform into a skilled user experience designer and developer capable of working across all sectors adopting interactive technologies.

-- Gain valuable professional experience working with real clients and live project briefs
+- Get valuable experience working with real clients and live project briefs

-- Utilise industry-standard tools and techniques, including Adobe Creative Suite, to design and produce interactive digital applications
+- Use industry-standard tools and techniques—including Adobe Creative Suite—to design and produce a range of interactive digital applications

 This course is accredited by JAMES (Joint Audio Media Education Services), a group of industry professionals and employers.